 After a career including beginning as a combat medic, multiple positions for the VA Medical Centers in multiple states and over a decade in medical compliance for the Radiation Regulatory Agency, Jerry finally joined the Grand Canyon team in 2017.

 Currently an Adjunct for Grand Canyon University, he is able to share his experience in the safety environments of pharmaceutical, microbiological, chemical and radiation control.
 In the business and regulatory world, he has been worked in multiple capacities including operations, client services, training, quality and technical aspects including electronic medical records deployment, staffing, selecting management, training, and budgets.

 My name is Jerry W. Perkins.
 I was able to retire early thanks to a dedicated self-plan that included military, federal and state government services.
 However, based upon my relatively young age, I still need to remain connected and available to those that will eventually replace me in this work environment.
 Thankfully, GCU has given me the opportunity to share my mission as well as career goals with the next generation of Health Care Professionals.

-I have to share the same advice that I received and that I encourage my spouse whom is a professional in human resources, to follow and pass.
-Do any position with an open mind and open heat.
+I have to share the same advice that I received and that I encourage my spouse, who is a professional in human resources, to follow and pass.
+Do any position with an open mind and open heart.
 Ensure that you work for organizations that share your mission and values.
 Be the best cream that you can be and you are sure the rise.
 Follow your passion and your purpose, a job is a job, a career is a purpose!